 - Keynote – Perilous Bounty: The Crises Haunting Agriculture, and How Regional Food Systems Can Help

-- Setting Our Statewide Policy Areas and Priorities, facilitated by Amy Lee, Associate Director, Institute for Democratic Engagement and Accountability, OSU
+- Setting Our Statewide Policy Agenda, facilitated by Amy Lee, Associate Director, Institute for Democratic Engagement and Accountability, OSU

-- Everyone will have the opportunity to interact with proposed policy areas, and suggest policy priorities to improve all components of our food system
+- Everyone will have the opportunity to interact with OFPN’s Policy Priorities and suggest specific policy ideas to strengthen Ohio’s food system.

 November 17 (4-6 p.m.): Ohio Local Food Policy Council Workshop